 What Do These Candies Taste Like?

-Generally, the candies have the exact same flavor as the originals did.
-But many people note that they tend to be even sweeter.
+Generally, the candies have the exact same flavor originally.
+Although, many people note that they tend to be even sweeter.

-And depending on what type of candy you are freeze-drying, you may also note a more prominent or concentrated flavor.
-This makes sense because the lack of moisture means that the flavors are less “diluted.”
+Depending on what type of candy you are freeze-drying, you may also note a more prominent or concentrated flavor.
+The lack of moisture makes the candies crunchy, which is a downside for those who prefer a soft, chewy treat.

-Once you start eating them, they will immediately start melting in your mouth.
+Once you start eating them, they will immediately melt in your mouth.

 How To Make Freeze-Dry Candy